 Queenstown Gardens

 Located on a small peninsula on Queenstown Bay, Queenstown Gardens is the town centre’s loveliest nature escape.
-This beautiful Queenstown city park dates back to 1876.
-It’s most famous for a botanical garden that features a wide array of primordial native trees & plant species.
+This beautiful city park dates back to 1876, and is most famous for its botanical garden, which features a wide array of primordial native trees and plant species.

 To experience the park at its most indulgent, pop over to its lakeside trail.
 Along the way, you’ll get to marvel at spectacular views of the lake and The Remarkables.